zoomgoogle-drivecoachingsharing

 You send the recording link.
 An hour later, the message arrives: "It's asking me to sign into Zoom — I don't have an account.
 Can you resend it?"
 That's the Zoom share-link wall, and it doesn't announce itself when you hit Send.
 Your client clicks the URL and lands on a login prompt instead of the replay they were looking forward to.
-The simplest fix is to share the recording from Google Drive instead — no Zoom account required on their end.
+The simplest fix is to share the recording from the cloud storage you already archive to — Google Drive, OneDrive, or Dropbox — instead, no Zoom account required on their end.

 When you click "Share" on a cloud recording in the Zoom portal, Zoom generates a hosted playback page under zoom.us.
 Whether that page opens freely or demands authentication depends on a setting in your account's admin panel: "Require authentication to view cloud recordings."
 It's off on a fresh Zoom account, but admins frequently turn it on — and Zoom doesn't warn you when you copy the link.
 The result: the same URL that works fine for a client who happens to have a Zoom login will silently block one who doesn't.